 Artworks from our Nationally Recognised collection of Scottish art are displayed on a rotating basis.
 Visitors can also enjoy our richly diverse programme of changing exhibitions, which include historic and modern Scottish painting and photography, as well as contemporary art and craft.

-An escalator and lift provide easy access to six floors, and the Centre also houses a great shop and café on the ground floor.
+An escalator and lift provide easy access to six floors, and the Centre also houses a great shop on the ground floor.
 Admission is normally free, although charges apply for some temporary exhibitions.
 Mimi's Bakehouse is temporarily closed but there are plenty of cafes and restaurants nearby.